carteras/ucssc_public/Robotics and Mechatronics 2021S1/T2/00 installing micropython/readme.md

 ![](2021-04-18-11-26-48.png)

-Click on Terminal and change the terminal type to powershell.
+Click on Terminal and change the terminal type to PowerShell.

 ![](2021-04-18-11-27-10.png)